OUR HISTORY

 The LEGACY

-After years of dedicated research, Davis discovered a significant market gap that called for a dedicated platform where veterans could share their youthful experiences.
-This insight led to the founding of the Greatest Generations Foundation, an organization designed to meet this need while also advocating for a variety of veterans’ causes.
+After years of dedicated research, Davis discovered a significant gap within the veterans community that called for a dedicated platform where veterans could share their youthful experiences.
+This insight led to the founding of the Greatest Generations Foundation, an organization designed to answer the wishes of veterans and return them to the places of battle - all at no-cost-to the combat veterans.
 Understanding the importance of continuity and legacy, Davis has meticulously laid the groundwork for future generations to uphold the values and stories that define the veteran community.
 The foundation has initiated a range of enrichment programs throughout the world to further the Stories of Service, including storytelling forums where veterans can recount their experiences, collaborative commemorative events that honor their service, and educational programs aimed at bridging the generational divide.

 The Healing Power of Remembrance: Through Battlefield Repatriation.